ashokc/Word-Embeddings-and-Document-Vectors/README.md

 3. Process pre-trained vectors and save them to Elasticsearch.
 Look into *pre-trained-vectors/* for the code.
 You need to download the actual published vectors from their sources.
 We have used [Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing), [Glove](http://nlp.stanford.edu/data/wordvecs/glove.6B.zip) and [FastText](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip) in these articles.

-4. The script *run.sh* can be configured to run whichever combination of the pipeline steps,.
-The logs contain the F-scores and timing results.
+4. The script *run.sh* can be configured to run whichever combination of the pipeline steps.

+5. The logs contain the F-scores and timing results.
+Create a "logs" directory before running the *run.sh* script

+	mkdir logs